Best Practices when Deploying an Active Directory

 Even with a proper naming convention, it can still be hard to understand the use for certain groups, users and so on.
 Make it a habit to always add a description to your objects.
 But please avoid putting any passwords or other sensitive information in the descriptions.

 If you are interested in investigating how your own Active Directory is set up, vScope and the Active Directory Documentation pack can help.
 You can quickly gain insight into the setup of your environment, connections between users and groups and much more.
-Combined with the Active Directory Optimization and Security pack you can transform and improve your AD.
-Read more about the power of vScope Inventory & Reporting to see how it can benefit you
+Combined with the Active Directory Optimization & Security pack you can transform and improve your AD.
+All of these Report Packs can be found in vScope Directory that can be licensed on vScope Inventory & Discovery.

 If you still have an urge to dig deeper I can recommend the books Active Directory: Designing, Deploying, and Running Active Directory and Mastering Active Directory.